nssharmaofficial/review-sentiment-classifier/README.md

 # Review sentiment classifier

-A sentiment classifier built using PyTorch and LSTM.
-This project is designed to classify movie reviews as either positive or negative based on their sentiment.

-## Overview

-The Sentiment Classifier uses a Long Short-Term Memory (LSTM) network to process sequences of word indices and determine the sentiment of a review.
+The sentiment classifier uses a Long Short-Term Memory (LSTM) network to process sequences of word indices and determine the sentiment of a review.
 It includes modules for data processing, model training, and evaluation.

 ## Data